a-random-lemurian/wplace-scanner/README.md

 - `user_agent` - The user agent to use when making requests for the tiles.
 - `frequency` - How often to download the tiles.
 - `bbox` - The coverage area for the scanner.
 Attempting to scan the entire canvas is a *bad* idea.

+To calculate a bounding box, use the tool at [http://bboxfinder.com/](http://bboxfinder.com/).
+In the bottom-right of the website, select Lat / Lng as the coordinate format.
+Select the square drawing tool and copy the coordinates labeled "Box".
+Then, put them in-between the square brackets in the configuration file.
+It is also recommended to add the name of your project of sorts after `tiles/` to keep things organized, for example, `port-elizabeth` or `extremely-huge-art-timelapse`.

 ## Concerns
 Please, be respectful of the servers and the developers.